wso2/docs-is/en/docs/learn/logging-in-to-salesforce-using-the-identity-server.md

     <tr class="odd">
     <td>Issuer</td>
     <td><code>                                 https://saml.salesforce.com                               </code></td>
-    <td>This is the <code>                &lt;saml:Issuer&gt;               </code> element that contains the unique identifier of the service provider. <a href="#LoggingintoSalesforceusingtheIdentityServer-Entity-ID">This is the same value you entered as the Entity-ID when creating the salesforce application</a> .
+    <td>This is the <code>                &lt;saml:Issuer&gt;               </code> element that contains the unique identifier of the service provider.
+This is <a href="#entity-id">the same value</a> you entered as the Entity-ID when creating the salesforce application.
 This is also the issuer value specified in the SAML Authentication Request issued by the service provider.
 When configuring single-sign-on across Carbon servers, ensure that this value is equal to the service_provider_id value mentioned in the <code> deployment.toml </code> file of the relying party Carbon server.</td>
     </tr>
     <tr class="even">
     <td>Assertion Consumer URL</td>